 What to Look for in Sober Living Homes

-Location: For some people, confidentiality is important during recovery.
+- Location: For some people, confidentiality is important during recovery.
 And if that’s the case, then perhaps you need a sober living home that’s in another area or even in another state.
 On the other hand, you might not want to be too far from your wife and children.
-And if that’s the case then a local sober living home might be the answer.
+And if that’s the case, then a local sober living home might be the answer.

-Lifestyle: Depending upon the lifestyle you’re used to, you might want a home that is more or less luxurious.
+- Lifestyle: Depending upon the lifestyle you’re used to, you might want a home that is more or less luxurious.
 Perhaps one that has all the bells and whistles.
 Or you might prefer something simple, clean, and healthy.
 You may want a home that matches your current lifestyle or one that simply provides a sober environment.

-After you’ve thought about your own needs, the next step is to consider what each sober living home has to offer.
-For instance, you may want to reflect on the following:
+These are all practice considerations.
+They affect how you’ll be able to get around, work, and socialize.
+So after you’ve thought about your own needs, the next step is to consider what each sober living home has to offer.

-Reputation: All sober living homes must adhere to certain standards and regulations.
+- Reputation: All sober living homes must adhere to certain standards and regulations.
 However, some homes may follow those regulations more closely than others.
 And this can lead to a positive reputation in the community.
-If you’re looking for a sober living home with a good reputation, you might ask around at local Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) meetings in your community.
+If you’re looking for sober living home with a good reputation, you might ask around at local Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) meetings in your community.
 Or you can ask for the opinion of a mental health provider in your neighborhood.

-Residents and Their Length of Sobriety: It can be supportive to find a sober living home with residents who already have at least six months of sobriety.
+- Residents and Their Length of Sobriety: It can be supportive finding other residents who already have at least six months of sobriety.
 If you’re going to be living with others, it would be useful to you if those people are further along in their recovery.